Spaceship-Servers/spaceship-ansible/README.md

 ## Roles

-WIP: Idea is to have one main role per type of server (ie. gameservers) and then shared roles for common tasks among roles.
+Idea is to have one main role per type of server (ie. gameservers) and then shared roles for common tasks among roles.

 Main roles are located in the `roles/` directory while the shared roles are in `roles/shared/`